isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/CHI Start Up and Enterprise Link (CHISEL).md

 It provides a sandbox and marketplace that enables start-ups and small and medium enterprises (SMEs) to demonstrate proof-of-value (POV) of market ready or near market-ready solutions, with the aim of procurement for use by healthcare institutions.
 It enables start-ups and SMEs to access real use cases and environments, demonstrate POV of market-ready or near market-ready solutions, and customise solutions suited for implementation within healthcare clusters in Singapore. <br>

 Simultaneously, healthcare clusters are able to evaluate the operational feasibility of solutions prior to adoption or scale-up.
-The platform aims to bridge the market adoption gap, and allow patients early access to new and emerging healthcare innovations to meet healthcare gaps. <br>
+The platform aims to bridge the market adoption gap, and allow patients early access to new and emerging healthcare innovations to meet healthcare gaps.

-An end to end process that moves a potential solution from proof of value to adoption <br>

 <style>